 What are your views on the need to adapt and remold the infra activities as per the New Normal to spur the economy?

-How can the government assist the port sector in this Pandemic time?
+How can the government handhold the security and surveillance sector in this Pandemic time?

 How do you see the economy, opportunities and challenges in this pandemic situation and please give us a brief idea about the strategies outlined to tap in the future potentials?